PretendingToCode/AdvancementMerge/README.md

 You may repeat these steps for as many versions as you want, so long as they all follow this format.

+1.14.3 is included by default as a visual representation of the format you need to follow.
+You may delete this version if you're not interested in using it.

 # Usage
 After setup is complete, the file can be run like any other NodeJS script.
 ```